Aug. 22, 2025 - Freedomain Radio - Stefan Molyneux

 So we don't accept hearsay.

-We consider it unjust because you can't directly cross examine.
+We consider it unjust because you can't directly cross-examine.

 If the entire founding of Christianity was based upon people seeing Jesus perform miracles, then God is saying, in order to believe in Jesus, you need to see Jesus perform miracles.

-Then why just those people?
+Okay, then why just those people?

 Why can't other people also see these things?